JavierNIS/Scripts/README.md

 <!-- LICENSE -->
 ## License

 This README is distributed under the MIT License.
 See `LICENSE.txt` for more information.
-The whole repository is also governed unde this License
+The whole repository is also governed under this License

 <p align="right">(<a href="#readme-top">back to top</a>)</p>